 Now that you know where to find Michigan’s best flower gardens, I hope you’ll capture beautiful photos and memories.
 For your convenience while trip planning, I’ve included an interactive map below of the gardens and several of the flower farms mentioned in this post.
 Keep in mind that some of Michigan’s flowers bloom for only a short time, but you can always find something in bloom year-round in Michigan by visiting one of our conservatories.

-Don’t want to miss any of these beautiful blooms and gardens?
-Pin this post now to reference later!
+Don’t want to miss any of these beautiful blooms and Michigan gardens?
+Save the image below to your Michigan travel board on Pinterest now to reference this Michigan flower guide later!